-The opioid crisis is arguably the largest, most poorly controlled public health emergency in the US today.
-Physician prescribing of opioids has played an important role in this crisis, though the current role of prescribing and the effects of limiting opioid use are not clear.
-I have sought to understand the factors that influence opioid prescribing by physicians, and evaluate policies that can promote responsible prescribing and reduce the burden of opioid use disorder.
+Physicians commonly prescribe high risk medications with major public health consequences like antibiotic resistance and addiction.
+I have done work to examining the patterns and consequences of prescribing of antibiotics, opioids, antipsychotics and stimulant medications.
+My current research on opioids centers on understanding the factors that influence opioid prescribing by physicians, and evaluate policies that can promote responsible prescribing and reduce the burden of opioid use disorder.
 I am also studying the role of buprenorphine and other medication therapy for opioid use disorder in combatting the epidemic of overdose deaths from opioids.
 For antibiotics, I study prescription patterns of antibiotics and how they may relate to antibiotic resistance.
 Future work will examine how new technologies like vaccines influence antibiotic use.

 2. Understanding and improving specialty care delivery and the primary-specialty care interface